ElektraInitiative/libelektra/doc/help/kdb-mount-java.md

 sudo kdb mount config.file user:/tests/process dump process "executable=$(command -v java)" 'args=#3' 'args/#0=-cp' "args/#1=/usr/share/java/libelektra-$KDB_VERSION-all.jar:/usr/share/java/process-$KDB_VERSION.jar:/usr/share/java/whitelist-$KDB_VERSION.jar" 'args/#2=org.libelektra.process.ProcessApp' 'args/#3=org.libelektra.plugin.WhitelistPlugin' type
 ```

-As you can see, the every argument for a Java plugin is replaced by 7 (quite long) arguments.
+As you can see, every argument for a Java plugin is replaced by several arguments.
 Even worse, the arguments depend on how Elektra is installed on your system.
 The `mount-java` knows where Elektra's JARs are installed (`/usr/share/java` above) and constructs a classpath argument for the JVM.
 It also chooses the `ProcessApp` class as the main class and finally instructs this class to load the `WhitelistPlugin`.